coreinfrastructure/best-practices-badge/doc/security.md

 ## Quality assurance

-We continously review our processes and their results to see if there are systemic problems, and if so, try to address them.
+We continuously review our processes and their results to see if there are systemic problems, and if so, try to address them.
 In particular, we try to maximize automation, including automated tests and automated security analysis, to reduce the risk that the deployed